You or Someone You Love Has an Alcohol Addiction: Now What?

 - Dual diagnosis therapy

 Choosing treatment on our secluded island location removes outside temptation.
-Our working animal farm also gives individuals the chance to develop helpful coping skills while enhancing physical activity.

 Commit to Ongoing Care for Lasting Recovery

 Just as important as what goes on during treatment is what goes on afterward.
 Many patients with alcohol addiction will face the challenge of relapse.
 That's why after care is so critical to the process.

 At The Clearing, our aftercare program helps patients stay on track.
 There are many different elements to after care.
 It can include work done in treatment sessions.
 This might mean learning coping mechanisms or continuing to address underlying root issues.
 Online support and continuing education workshops can go a long way in maintaining sobriety.

 Questions?
 We're Here to Help

 Selecting the right treatment option can be a complicated decision.

 Call us as at 425-275-8600 to discuss your specific situation and see if The Clearing may be right for you.
 It's confidential and there's never any pressure.